intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

   pids.events
 	A read-only flat-keyed file which exists on non-root cgroups.
 Unless specified otherwise, a value change in this file generates a file modified event.
+Fields in this file are hierarchical and the file modified event can be generated due to an event down the hierarchy.
 The following entries are defined.

 	  max
 		The number of times the limit of the cgroup was hit.